razivex/bitcoin-explorer/README.md

 # bitcoin-address-explorer
-Simple bitcoin address checker directly from the timechain
+Simple bitcoin address explorer directly from the timechain